Laura-LeeHollande/Laura-LeeHollande/README.md

 ### Hi there 👋

+It's a personal github, it's about my personal projects, tests/experimentations and some codes of books.

+## What about me ?
+I'm a very beginner in programmation, I'm currently studying javascript.
 <!--
 **lauralait/lauralait** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.